Invitation to the Dance (film): Production

 The film was planned to be released in 1954, but it was not viewed favorably by MGM and was not released until May 1956.
 New York Times critic Clive Barnes later observed that "when it was let out, gave it fanfares that would be appropriate to the birth of a mouse, not even a cartoon mouse at that," and was "distributed desultorily."
 It was exhibited in Great Britain as a 62-minute feature composed of the first two segments.
 According to author Larry Swindell, the film "was effectively thrown away by MGM because it didn't know how to market it."

 Reception

+Critical

 At the time of its release in May 1956, Invitation to the Dance was not well-received by critics.
-His choreography was described by reviewers as the weakest aspect of the film.
-Dance Magazine critic Arthur Knight criticized Kelly's "artistic pretensions" and wrote that the Kelly's choreography "rarely rises about the obvious."
+Kelly's choreography was described by reviewers as the weakest aspect of the film.
+Dance Magazine critic Arthur Knight criticized Kelly's "artistic pretensions" and wrote that his choreography "rarely rises above the obvious."

-The New York Times film critic Bosley Crowther wrote the idea of an all-dance, no-dialogue film was "exciting and refreshing," but called the film "a jumble of stories and styles."
+The New York Times film critic Bosley Crowther wrote that the idea of an all-dance, no-dialogue film was "exciting and refreshing," but called the film "a jumble of stories and styles."
 Crowther added that Kelly was "not a particularly imaginative choreographer...his story ideas are somewhat hackneyed and his dances are too elaborate."
 However, he praised Kelly for "having the urge and nerve to try this film."